5ervant/machine-learning-engineer-nanodegree/Capstone/Arvato_Project/README.md

 In case there's still a missing library which is not yet installed, considered checking the *"Arvato Project Workbook.ipynb"* notebook.

 All the codes of the project are written on the *"Arvato Project Workbook.ipynb"* notebook and mentioned on the *"Report.pdf"* document.
-The *"Arvato Project Workbook-Copy1.ipynb"* is just a copy the original workbook with just a little modification for testing purposes.
+The *"Arvato Project Workbook-Copy1.ipynb"* is just a copy of the original workbook with just a little modification for testing purposes.